RadioAstronomySoftwareGroup/pyradiosky/README.md

 * astropy-healpix (for working with beams in HEALPix formats)
 * astroquery (for downloading GLEAM and other VizieR catalogs)
+* lunarsky (for supporting telescope locations on the moon)

 We suggest using conda to install all the dependencies.
 To install pyuvdata, astropy-healpix and astroquery, you'll need to add conda-forge as a channel